-The cannabinoids found in the hemp plant are equivalent to the endocannabinoids naturally produced by the body and can be used to supplement a deficiency.
-CBD is one of the 100+ cannabinoids found in the cannabis plant and is the second most abundant compound in hemp specifically, representing up to 40% of its extracts.
+The cannabinoids found in the hemp plant are equivalent to the endocannabinoids naturally produced by the body.
+These endocannabinoids can be used to supplement a deficiency.
+CBD is one of the 100+ cannabinoids found in the cannabis plant.
+It is the second most abundant compound in hemp.
+Specifically, representing up to 40% of its extracts.
 Research shows CBD interacts with the cannabinoid receptors within the endocannabinoid system to elicit chemical responses throughout the brain and body, helping to bring about homeostasis within all internal systems.
 By stimulating and supporting your endocannabinoid system one can find relief from a multitude of illnesses and conditions.

 What types of CBD oil are there?